 This will be the cheapest option as you only have to pay the court fees.
 If you’re on a low income, you might get money off your fees.

-Find out more on the GOV.UK website
+Find out more about court and tribunal feesOpens in a new window on GOV.UK

-In England or Wales
+England or Wales

-In Northern Ireland
+Northern Ireland

 Even if you choose a DIY divorce or dissolution, you have to appear before a judge as a ‘personal petitioner’ in either a county court or a High Court.